WEC-Sim/WEC-Sim/source/overview.rst

 An example WEC-Sim input file is shown below for the OSWEC Tutorial.
 Additional examples are provided in the `Tutorials <http://wec-sim.github.io/WEC-Sim/tutorials.html>`_  section.
 WEC-Sim is an object oriented code and the input file reflects this.
-The WEC-Sim input file (``wecSimInputFile.m``) for the OSWEC intializes and specifies properties for simulation, body, constraint and pto classes.
+The WEC-Sim input file (``wecSimInputFile.m``) for the OSWEC initializes and specifies properties for simulation, body, constraint and pto classes.

 .. literalinclude:: OSWECwecSimInputFile.m